NaveenBaluChakravarthy/NaveenBaluChakravarthy/README.md

 ### About Me

 :robot: Machine Learning Engineer and Data Scientist\
+:1234: Madly in love with Mathematics\
-:bat: Die-hard fan of TheBat\
+:bat: Die-hard fan of TheBat #nerd\
 :briefcase: Fractalite | Ex-TCSer

 #